syntactic/Cognitive-Control-Paradigm-Integration/obsidian_vault/Dimensions/Stimulus Response Mapping.md

 *   **Compatible Mapping:** The `keyMap` links stimulus values to responses in a "natural" or direct way (e.g., stimulus 'left_ear_tone' maps to 'left_key').
 *   **Incompatible Mapping:** The `keyMap` links stimulus values to responses in a "crossed" or counter-intuitive way (e.g., stimulus 'left_ear_tone' maps to 'right_key').
 *   **Arbitrary Mapping:** The `keyMap` links stimulus values to response keys based on arbitrary assignment for the experiment.

-This new dimension should be very helpful for classifying experiments like Simon (1969) and distinguishing different sources of processing costs!